PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-18 05:02:45
+Last updated: 2024-04-18 05:03:18
-Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar
+Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky